 The cost of a full motorbike licence

 So whether you decide to go with a 50cc, 125cc or wait until you can ride a larger motorbike, make sure you have the right licence.
+Read our blog on how much a motorcycle licence really costs to get an idea of the costs involved.
 It is also important to factor in bike insurance, have an MoT and tax your bike if necessary, as well as having completed the right tests to be road legal and safe.
 Enjoy the ride!